hahamyt/ClickAttention/README.md

 **TODO: Better results will be obtained after adopted `zoom_in` operation in evaluation, more results will be released soon...**

+## What's New?
+We added a more efficient DDP training strategy to train the network, with faster training speed.

 ## User Guidelines
 To use this codebase to train/val your own models, please follow the steps: